JakeHillHub/openc3-vscode/README.md

 - `openc3.ignoreDirectories`: list of directory names to ignore for context generation
 - `openc3.autoGitignore`: Set to false to prevent .gitignore updates for scripting stubs
 - `openc3.autoEditorHide`: Set to false to prevent editor from hiding generated .pyi stub files
+- `openc3.preferredStyle`: Set to "inline" for cmd("TARG MNEMONIC ...") or "positional" for cmd("TARG", "MNEMONIC").
+Both styles are still possible at all times, this manages where your cursor gets placed during completions

 ## Known Issues